openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 This is a getting started guide that describes the manual setup of collectd and the configuration of the plugins contained in this repository (Gnocchi, Aodh).

 Pre-requisites
 --------------

 - Access to the internet
 - A working OpenStack environment
-- Keystone service enabled
+- keystone service enabled
-- Gnocchi and/or Aodh service(s) enabled
+- gnocchi and/or aodh service(s) enabled

 Collectd Installation
 ---------------------